Thanksgiving cactus is a very popular blooming plant around the holidays, and it’s easier to care for than you might think.

 Where To Grow Thanksgiving Cacti

-Thanksgiving cacti do best in light shade outdoors, or in a spot inside the house where they get bright, indirect sunlight.
+Thanksgiving cacti grow best in light or partial shade outdoors, or indoors in a place where they get bright, indirect sunlight.

-For warmer climates, they can live in a partially shaded spot in the garden, or even on the branches of a tree or mounted on a board or log.
+For warmer climates, they can live in the ground in your garden, or even on the branches of a tree or mounted on a board or log.

 Thanksgiving Cactus Plant Care Instructions